-How many times have computer repair issues thwarted you from getting your work done?
-It doesn't have to be like this!
+Are computer repair problems getting to be too much for you?
 I offer emergency data recovery services, hardware replacement, malware removal, wireless networking and more exclusively in the Cleveland, Ohio USA area.

-Computer repair issues are very frustrating for all customers.
-Compounding this difficulty is the need to find a capable, reliable and affordable technician to resolve them.
+As bad as computer repair problems are, this difficulty is compounded even more by the need to find a capable, reliable and affordable technician to resolve them.
 I have the skills, experience and patience to deal effectively with an array of PC issues.
 I offer these computer repair services and more for both home and business:

-- Advise on the selection of new computers as it pertains to the customer's need for the next five (5) years.
+- Advise on the selection of a new computer based on the customer's need for the next five years.

-- Configuration of high speed internet dsl/cable modems and routers.
+- Configuration of high speed internet modems and their accompanying routers.

 - Configuration of wireless printers, networked printers, networked drives and shared folders.

-- Emergency data recovery and restoration for logical and physical hard disk crashes.
+- Emergency data recovery and restoration for hard disk crashes.

-- Replacement of cd/dvd drives, cmos batteries, hard disks, laptop/notebook lcd screens, memory modules, network cards/adapters, power supplies and usb hubs.
+- Replacement and/or addition of cd/dvd drives, hard disks, laptop lcd screens, memory modules, network adapters and power supplies.

 I pride myself on approaching your troubleshooting challenges with 100% effort.
 While a successful outcome is never guaranteed, I try to utilize all my creativity and resourcefulness to achieve a positive end result.
 One of the cornerstones of how I handle computer repair is tenacious research on the internet.
 Even if I don't know how to solve a problem at first, I can usually research a solution online to achieve a good result for the customer.